rainlanguage/rain-protocol/README.md

 If some functionality or potential exploit is missing a test this is a bug and so an issue and/or PR should be raised.

+## Timestamps

+Rain makes extensive use of block timestamps rather than block numbers.

+Historically it was the inverse and everything was based on block numbers.

+If you read common advice, run security scanners, linting tools, etc. then it will state that block timestamps cannot be fully trusted because they can be manipulated by miners.
+This is true to some extent, but that extent is limited.

+Some mitigating factors that limit how much timestamps will drift in practise:

+- Hard limit on timestamp jumps between blocks, e.g. 900 seconds max
+- Future timestamps cannot be built on by other miners so won't be included in the longest chain
+- Past timestamps increase the difficulty faster which gives miners less money over time
+- Timestamps must always increase every block
+- Honest miners will always use the most accurate time in their opinion

+However, it is entirely true that if a timestamp is to be used to directly influence the outcome of a specific transaction, such as a casino game, then a miner can modify a _single_ or perhaps several (if the miner is very powerful) stamps over a short period.
+In this way a miner can guarantee themselves a win in the casino game, etc. if they manage to mine the block.

+The use cases in Rain are ALL intended for timestamps to be referenced over a long period of time, such as a vesting schedule or the timeout for a sale to complete.
+Over a long period, timestamps are MORE accurate than block numbers because in practise blockchains shift their average block times subtly but measurably over days/weeks/months.

+If the uniqueness of a timestamp ever matters to the security of the Rain protocol then Rain MUST ensure uniqueness at the contract level.
+Solidity promises uniqueness but some chains have subsecond block times with second granularity timestamps, so it's unclear how uniqueness is possible in this situation.

+Timestamps are also ambiguous in their scale across contexts.
+For example the evm offers timestamps as UNIX seconds, but javascript uses milliseconds.
+Naively generating a timestamp in javascript then passing it to a contract will result in a time 1000x larger than intended.
+For example `1640984400` in seconds is 2022-01-01 but `1640984400000` is millis for the same time, and is 53970-09-23 in the evm!
+The Rain SDK helps mitigate this by correctly scaling times generated in JavaScript but Rain contracts also enforce a `uint32` max limit on all times used, which will revert most issues with millis, micros, nanos, etc.